Excursion probability of Gaussian random fields on sphere: Introduction

-We should mention that Mikhaleva and Piterbarg (1997) have established asymptotic results for the excursion probability of Gaussian random fields on a finite dimensional smooth manifold in $\mathbb R^{N+1}$.
-Their theorems can be applied to obtain results similar to Theorem 2.4 in this paper for a Gaussian random field $X$ on the sphere $\mathbb S^N$, provided $X$ is the restriction on $\mathbb S^N$ of a Gaussian random field defined on $\mathbb R^{N+1}$ and satisfies the conditions on the covariance structures (i.e., the local stationarity condition) in Mikhaleva and Piterbarg (1997).
-Since not every Gaussian random field on $\mathbb S^N$ can be obtained as the restriction of a Gaussian random field on $\mathbb R^{N+1}$ [cf. e.g., Ma (2012, p.
-775)] and the conditions on the covariance structure in Mikhaleva and Piterbarg (1997) are not always easy to verify, we have decided in the present paper to deal with Gaussian random fields on sphere directly.
+We should mention that Mikhaleva and Piterbarg \cite{MP96} have established asymptotic results for the excursion probability of Gaussian fields on a finite-dimensional smooth manifold in $\mathbb R^{N+1}$.
+Their theorems can be applied to obtain results similar to Theorem 2.4 below for a Gaussian field $X$ on the sphere $\mathbb S^N$, provided $X$ is the restriction on $\mathbb S^N$ of a Gaussian field defined on $\mathbb R^{N+1}$.
+This approach is very useful, but may not be able to deal with all locally isotropic Gaussian random fields on $\mathbb S^N$.
+For instance, Huang, Zhang and Robeson \cite{HuangZR11} have recently shown that the restriction of some commonly used stationary isotropic covariance functions on $\R^{N+1}$ may not be a valid covariance functions on the sphere (when the Euclidean metric is replaced by the spherical metric).
+Similarly, another method proposed by Ma (\cite{Ma12}, Theorem 4) to obtain valid covariance functions on $\mathbb S^N$ from those on $\mathbb R^{N+1}$ is only able to produce a proper subset of all covariance functions on $\mathbb S^N$ (cf. Ma \cite{Ma12}, page~775).
+Their works have motivated us to deal with Gaussian fields on sphere directly to establish asymptotic results for $\P\{\sup_{x \in \mathbb S^{N}} X(x) \ge u \}$.